TheShiya/yelp-review-summarizer/README.md

 #### *Comes with an asynchronous review scraper!*

-These tools help you to scrape and summarizes Yelp reviews for any business!
+### Overview

+An extractive summarizer that picks out semantically representative documents from a corpus.
 Works best if there are at least a few hundred reviews.
+This Python implementation included a heap to further improve the efficient of the original greedy algorithm (Lin & Blimes 2010).

 ### Usage